harrylu99/blog/docs/js/Prototype.md

 Most browsers support this non-standard method to access the prototype, however it does not exist in Person.prototype, in fact, it comes from Object.prototype, which is not so much a property as a getter/setter.
 When we using obj.\_\_proto\_\_, it could be seems as returning Object.getPrototypeOf(obj).

 ### Inheritance

+## Q&A

+Q:
+About Function\_\_proto\_\_===Function.prototype
+In my understading that Function is also an instance of Function itself?
+How to understand the design concept of js, does Function act as chicken and eggs came at the same time?
+A:
+Function as a built-in object, already exists before it runs, so it will not generate itself according to itself, therefore, there is no which came first question, just the chicken and eggs.
+As for why Function.\_\_proto\_\_== Function.prototype, I think there are two possibilities: one is to maintain consistency with other functions, and the other is just to indicate a relationship.

+In general, I think that there is a Function first, and then the implementation points to the prototype to Function.prototype, but we cannot infer backwards that because Function.\_\_proto\_\_== Function.prototype, Function calls itself to generate itself.